Evolution of swarming behavior is shaped by how predators attack: Evolved Prey Markov Network Analysis

 \section{Evolved Prey Markov Network Analysis}

 Now that we have evolved emergent swarming behavior in an agent-based model under several different treatments, we can analyze the resulting Markov Networks (MNs) to gain a deeper understanding of the individual-based mechanisms underlying swarming behavior.
-For this analysis, we chose the most-abundant prey MN from each of the Outside Attack artificial selection experiment replicates, resulting in 100 MNs that exhibit swarming behavior.
+For this analysis, we chose the most-abundant prey MN from each of the Outside Attack artificial predation experiment replicates, resulting in 100 MNs that exhibit swarming behavior.

 First, we analyze the structure of the 100 MNs by looking at the specific retina sensors that the MNs evolved to connect to.
 Shown in Figure~\ref{fig:prey-brain-connectivity}, the prey MNs show a strong bias for connecting to the prey-specific retina sensors in front of the prey, but not to the sides.
+Strangely, there appears to be a strong preference to connect to the front-right sensor but not the front-left sensor, which is an artifact of the fact that the front-right sensor is the only sensor that activates when other prey are directly in front of the prey.
 Additionally, some of the prey MNs show a preference for connecting to the prey-specific retina sensors behind the prey.
 From this analysis alone, we can deduce that the retina sensors that are most conducive to swarming behavior are in front of the prey agent.

-To understand how prey make movement decisions based on their sensory input, we map every possible input combination in the prey's retina to the corresponding movement decision that the prey made.
-Due to the stochastic nature of Markov Networks, the prey agents do not always make the same movement decision when given the same input.
-Thus, we take the most-likely output out of 1,000 trials as the representative decision for a given sensory input combination.
+To understand how prey make movement decisions based on their sensory inputs, we map every possible input combination in the prey's retina to the corresponding movement decision that the prey made.
+This mapping is accomplished by generating all $2^{24}$ possible input combinations---e.g., $000000000000000000000000$, $000000000000000000000001$, $000000000000000000000010$, etc.---and passing them into the evolved MN as a simulated sensory input.
+Upon activating the MN, we receive an output that corresponds to the action that the prey decided to make in respond to the simulated sensory input.
+Due to the stochastic nature of MNs, the prey agents do not always make the same movement decision when given the same input.
+Thus, we take the most-likely output from 1,000 repeats as the representative decision for a given sensory input combination.
 Effectively, this process produces a truth table that maps every possible sensory input to its corresponding movement decision.
-We input this truth table into the logic minimization software \emph{espresso}~\cite{Rudell1986}, which outputs the minimal representative logic of the truth table.
-This process results in a truth table that is reduced enough to make the evolved prey behavior comprehensible by humans.
+An example truth table can be seen in Table~\ref{tab:example-truth-table}.